 - Switching to a part-time or adjusted schedule

 With each of these instances, the request is a reasonable one because it is not asking to alter an essential job function.
 A pilot flying a plane is an example of an essential job function, so a pilot requesting to not fly a plane would be an unreasonable request.

-The limitation to reasonable requests help to avoid the burden of many unreasonable requests.
+The limitation to reasonable requests helps to avoid the burden of many unreasonable requests.
 If your request causes undue hardship in the form of significant or costly changes within the workplace, it is causing undue hardship.
 Undue hardship can mean anything that substantially disrupts or alters the typical order of business, and should be avoided as much as possible.

 Keeping your requests reasonable will make asking for a workplace accommodation stress-free.
 Focusing on how your request will have a positive impact, will improve your confidence.
-However you must adhere to the aforementioned suggestions that condone frivolous suggestions, and promote office equality.
+However, you must adhere to the aforementioned suggestions that condone frivolous suggestions, and promote office equality.